 10. The robotic component of claim 1, wherein the joint of the robotic component has a hollow central canal that passes through the center of the joint, including passing through the rotational axis of the joint, and wherein the FCB and tendons that control the movement of the robotic component are routed through the hollow central canal and the rotational axis of the joint.

-11. The robotic component of claim 1, wherein the robotic component of claim 1 further comprises multiple FCBs in different portions of the robotic component, and wherein the multiple FCBs are connected together by FCP connectors and are connected free of soldering or wiring harnesses.
+11. The robotic component of claim 1, wherein the robotic component of claim 1 further comprises multiple FCBs in different portions of the robotic component, and wherein the multiple FCBs are connected together by FPC connectors and are connected free of soldering or wiring harnesses.

 12. The robotic component of claim 1, wherein the FCB includes holes through the FCB and wherein tendons that control the movement of the robotic component are routed through the holes through the FCB.